katydecorah/katydecorah.github.io/_posts/2013-09-05-haml-clock.md

 3. CSS animation keeps the hands ticking.

 Initially I only used an inline style to set the rotation of each hand.
 I wanted to write the animation/keyframes in the external stylesheet, but that wasn't going to work.
 The animation kept reseting to 0.
 For example, if it's 1:15, the minute hand would initially start at 15 (rotate 90 degrees) and then rotate slowly to the next minute (96 degrees).
-Instead the animation would only start 0 degrees.
-Basically, I couldn't get the inline rotation to speak with my external animation.
-So I wrote internal Sass so that the first keyframe was at the starting time and not reverting to 0.
+Instead the animation would only start 0 degrees; I couldn't get the inline rotation to speak with my external animation.
+To make the animation work, I wrote internal Sass so that the first keyframe was at the starting time and not reverting to 0.

 ## Features